 Managing persistent lateness

 The settings lead will record incidents of late collection and will discuss them with the child’s parents or carers.
 Parents and carers will be reminded to follow their contingency plans if they cannot collect their child as well as get in contact with the settings lead.
-If a child is persistently collected late then they may lose their place at the club or wraparound setting for between 2 week to a term.

 This policy was adopted by: S4A

-Date: 23/3/20 To be reviewed: 23/3/23
+Date: 23/3/24 To be reviewed: 23/3/27

 Try searching for a school, service or anything else you’re looking for.